American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report published on Sunday morning.
-The brokerage issued a hold rating on the stock.
+Equities research analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Thursday.
+The firm set a “hold” rating on the stock.

-Separately, TheStreet lowered shares of American Shared Hospital Services from a c- rating to a d+ rating in a research note on Monday, May 1st.
+Separately, TheStreet downgraded shares of American Shared Hospital Services from a “c-” rating to a “d+” rating in a research report on Monday, May 1st.

 American Shared Hospital Services Price Performance

-Several hedge funds have recently added to or reduced their stakes in AMS.
-Renaissance Technologies LLC increased its stake in American Shared Hospital Services by 26.3% in the third quarter.
-Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after purchasing an additional 4,021 shares during the last quarter.
-Canton Hathaway LLC increased its stake in American Shared Hospital Services by 100.0% in the fourth quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock valued at $59,000 after purchasing an additional 10,000 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in American Shared Hospital Services by 3.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after purchasing an additional 5,899 shares during the last quarter.
-Finally, CI Private Wealth LLC purchased a new position in American Shared Hospital Services in the fourth quarter valued at approximately $470,000.
-13.25% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently added to or reduced their stakes in the business.
+Dimensional Fund Advisors LP increased its position in shares of American Shared Hospital Services by 4.6% during the first quarter.
+Dimensional Fund Advisors LP now owns 166,056 shares of the company’s stock valued at $467,000 after buying an additional 7,375 shares during the period.
+CI Private Wealth LLC bought a new stake in shares of American Shared Hospital Services during the fourth quarter valued at about $470,000.
+Renaissance Technologies LLC increased its position in shares of American Shared Hospital Services by 73.8% in the first quarter.
+Renaissance Technologies LLC now owns 45,200 shares of the company’s stock worth $127,000 after purchasing an additional 19,200 shares during the last quarter.
+Finally, Canton Hathaway LLC increased its position in shares of American Shared Hospital Services by 50.0% in the first quarter.
+Canton Hathaway LLC now owns 30,000 shares of the company’s stock worth $84,000 after purchasing an additional 10,000 shares during the last quarter.
+13.25% of the stock is owned by hedge funds and other institutional investors.

 American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
 The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.